Exactly solvable spin liquids in Kitaev bilayers and moir\'e superlattices: AA stacked bilayer spin liquids

 To investigate the impact of an out-of-plane external magnetic field, we introduce an onsite Zeeman term,

 where $h_z$ is the strength of external field.
 Notably, this term commutes with the Hamiltonian, preserving the exact solvability condition.
 In the Majorana representation, $H_h$ can be written as $\mathcal{H}_h = h_z \sum_{\nu,i} ic_{i \nu}^x c_{i \nu}^y$.
 This induces hybridization between the two Majorana fermions, which in turn breaks the degeneracy of the spectrum.
 In particular, the energy dispersion is obtained to be \eq{ \Tilde{\epsilon}_{1,2,3,4} = \pm (\epsilon_{1} \pm 2h_z) } with two-fold degeneracy.
 For $J=0$ the system hosts nodal ring-like gapless spectrum as illustrated in Fig.~\ref{fig:Fig2}c.
-Similar to the $h_z = 0$ case, for finite $h_z$, bulk energy spectrum continues to remain gapped except $h_z = J$ line.
+Upon turning on a nonzero interlayer coupling $J$, the bulk spectrum gaps out for finite $h_z$, except $h_z = J$ line.
 Along this line, the spectrum shows quadratic band touching (Fig.~\ref{fig:Fig2}d).

 For finite $\mathcal{H}_h$, Lieb's theorem does not hold.
 Accordingly, the ground state flux sector can shift from $0-\pi$ to a different pattern\cite{Batista_MC_2019, Chulliparambil_PRB2021, Ritwika_2024, Akram_Vison_2023}.
 To examine the stability of the $0-\pi$ phase as a function of $J$ and $h_z$, we perform Monte Carlo simulations and variational analysis.
 The phase diagram in Fig.~\ref{fig:phase} reveals that the $0-\pi$ flux phase is stable up to a critical $h_z$, above which new vison crystals emerge as the ground state of the system.
 We discover three new phases denoted by $1/4-\pi$, $3/4-2/3$ and $2/3-2/3$ in the $J-h_z$ plane as shown in Fig.~\ref{fig:phase}.
 While we use Monte Carlo simulations to discover these phases, the precise phase boundaries are determined by variational analysis.